-For our #pAutomator this time, we spoke to Rick Simmonds, President, The Simmonds Group, a National Recruiting Firm in Columbus, Ohio.
-Simmonds specializes in mentoring and recruiting engineers in the areas of Process Control, Factory Automation, SCADA, Control System Security and IIoT.
+For our #pAutomator this time, we spoke to Rick Simmonds, President of The Simmonds Group, a National Recruiting Firm in Columbus, Ohio.
+Simmonds specializes in mentoring and recruiting engineers in the areas of Process Control, Factory Automation, SCADA, Control System Security, and IIoT.

-In this interview, Simmonds discusses the need to have adequately-trained employees in an organization and highlights the changing landscape of the industry.
-Excerpts from the interview…
+In this interview, Simmonds discusses the need to have adequately trained employees in an organization and highlights the changing landscape of the industry.

 If you have a similar story you’d like to share, write to us and we’ll get in touch!

 Can you trace back your journey in this industry?

 Well, I started my career in this industry in 1988.
 I was hired as a recruiter after selling industrial piping products.
 I made my first placement with Leeds & Northrup.